yousefabdi/ImbBag/README.md

 Imbalanced Bagging Ensemble Algorithms

+## 📜 Description

+ImbBag is a specialized package that integrates a variety of bagging ensemble methods specifically designed for imbalanced data classification.
+This package provides a scikit-learn-based framework that simplifies the usage of these methods, making it easier for researchers and practitioners to apply them in their work, whether dealing with binary or multi-class classification problems.

 📚 Citation
 If you use **ImbBag** in your research or work, please cite the following paper: